 The National Park Service celebrated its 100th anniversary in 2016.
 Colorado has dozens of ways to discover federal lands across the state, including four national parks, eight national monuments, 11 national forests, three national historic sites, two national grasslands and so much more.

 From plains to peaks and mesas, national parks and other federal lands span Colorado's vast and varied landscape.
-Make a checklist to experience as many of them as you can during the National Park Service's Centennial year, when many locations will hold special events to recognize "America's Best Idea."
+Make a checklist to experience as many of them as you can during your Colorado visit.

 National Parks in Colorado